-Indicates a potentially hazardous situation which, if not avoided, could result in serious injury or death.
+Indicates a potential hazard that, if not avoided, could result in serious injury or death.

 CAUTION: Denotes an instruction which, if not followed, could severely damage vehicle components.

 NOTE: Indicates supplementary information needed to fully complete an instruction.

 Although the mere reading of such information does not eliminate the hazard, the understanding and application of the information will promote the correct use of this vehicle.